giuseppe998e/rust-ffi-example/README.md

-# Rust library linked to a C program
+# Example of how to link Rust dynlib to a C program
 ## Requirements
 1. **rust**
 2. **gcc**